HOME › SURGICAL JOURNEY › HOW TO CHOOSE THE RIGHT SURGEON

 Take your time.
 Do your research.
 Trust your instincts.

-Book a consultation with Dr. Abboud or verify a certified oculoplastic surgeon at ASOPRS.org
+Ready to begin your journey?
+Request a consultation with Dr. Abboud or verify a certified oculoplastic surgeon at ASOPRS.org